 ISO 14001:2015 - Clause 9.1: Monitoring and Measurement

-The revised standard however requires that this environmental performance and subsequent improvement is measured and monitored.
+The Environmental standard requires that this environmental performance and subsequent improvement is measured and monitored.
 You will need to consider what should be measured, the methods employed and when data should be analysed and reported on.
 As a general recommendation, organizations should determine what information they need to evaluate environmental performance and effectiveness.

 Once the EMS is implemented, ISO 14001 requires permanent monitoring of the system as well as periodic reviews to:

-evaluate the effectiveness of the implemented EMS
+Evaluate the effectiveness of the implemented EMS

-objectively evaluate how well the minimal requirements of the standard are fulfilled
+Objectively evaluate how well the minimal requirements of the standard are fulfilled

-verify the extent to which the organizational, stakeholder, and legal requirements have been met;
+Verify the extent to which the organizational, stakeholder, and legal requirements have been met;

-review the suitability, adequacy, effectiveness and efficiency of the EMS;
+Review the suitability, adequacy, effectiveness and efficiency of the EMS;

-demonstrate that planning has been successfully implemented;
+Demonstrate that planning has been successfully implemented;

-assess the performance of processes;
+Assess the performance of processes;

-determine the need or opportunities for improvements within the environmental management system.
+Determine the need or opportunities for improvements within the environmental management system.